ilyapuchka/Dependency-Injection-in-Cocoa/UIKonf.md

 ---

-^ It is commonly said that loose coupling is achieved by programming against interfaces and not to implementations.
+^ It is commonnly said that loose coupling is achieved by programming against interfaces and not to implementations.

 > Program to an interface, not an implementation
 > -- Design Patterns: Elements of Reusable Object-Oriented Software